kyaiooiayk/NLP-Natural-Language-Processing-Notes/README.md

 # NLP
-*List of notebooks focused on NLP.*
+*List of notebooks/tutorials/scripts and notes focused on NLP.*
 ***

 ## A note on the notebook rendering